 It can be challenging to maintain your health & wellness while traveling.
 After all, what do we usually do when we’re bored at the airport?
-Eat and drink.
-Which, can be good for you—at times.
+Eat and drink, which can be useful for you—at times.
 (Salad and a glass of red wine, anyone?)
-However, getting healthy at Vancouver Airport is actually a lot easier than you might think.
+However, getting healthy at Vancouver Airport is a lot easier than you might think.

 If you’ve ever been to YVR, you know how serene it can feel.
 From green walls to green juice, this airport cares about your health and wellbeing!
 So, if you’re heading to the West Coast, make sure you check out this list of 10 ways to get healthy at Vancouver Airport.